What is a car insurance deductible and how does it work?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-- A car insurance deductible is the amount you will pay for damage after filing a successful claim
+- A car insurance deductible is the amount you have to pay when filing a comprehensive or collision claim

 - You can choose your deductible from a suggested range